 If you are the victim of a crime and do not want to pursue action, or are unable to report, within the College or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, a CCC SAP Counselor can file a report on the details of the incident or offense without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the College can keep an accurate record of the number of incidents or offenses involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.

-Voluntary confidential reports should be made to the SAP Counselor on one of the three CCC Campuses.
+Voluntary confidential reports can be made to any of the following SAP Counselors;

-Affiliates from Mental and Behavioral Health, Inc.:

-Chelsa Thompson, LIMHP, LMHP, CPC - Room 804 - Tuesday's 12pm-3pm - On campus (402) 562-1281, To schedule call (308) 381-7487 or (402) 564-9888 chelsathompson@cccneb.edu
+Affiliates from Mental and Behavioral Health, Inc.: Julianne Laudenklos, PLMHP - Room 804 - Tuesday's 9am-3pm - On campus 402-564-9888

-Karla Sextro, LMHP, LADC - Room 203 - 9:00 am - 2:00 pm on Tuesday's - (308) 381-7487 karla@family-resources.net
+Grand Island Campus and Kearney, Lexington and Holdrege Learning Centers Katie Donahoo, PLMHP, PLADC - Room 203 - 9:00 am-12:00 pm on Tuesday's - (308) 381-7487 katie@family-resources.net

-Kylie Surmeier, PLMHP - Student Success Center in Dawson - 9:00 am - 5:00 pm on Tuesdays and Wednesdays - (308) 381-7487 kylie@family-resources.net
+Carlene Reichmuth, PLMHP - Student Success Center in Dawson - 9:00 am - 5:00 pm on Mondays and Tuesdays - (308) 381-7487 carlene@family-resources.net